YnsOzt/FastTorch/README.md

 ## TODOS
 * Clean the code
+* Fix the TQDM new line bug on notebooks
 * Make the confusion matrix figsize flexible
 * Add Learning rate decay to the 'Classifier'
 * Add other model wrappers